bryvictoria/rsp/README.md

         Heres how I usually structure my codes when using MVC framework:
         <ul>
             <li>
                 Controller - Handles the request and response only.
-Will only call the method in the service passing the parameters from the request.
+Will only call the method(s) in the service passing the data from the request as parameter.
 Then create the appropriate response.
             </li>
             <li>
                 Service - Handles the logic.
-Manipulates the data.
+Process and manipulates the data.
             </li>
             <li>
-                Repository - Handles the data only.
-I separate the codes for data storage and data retrieval so that my service is not attached to a specific resource library.
+                Repository - Handles the retrieving ang storing data only.
+I separate the codes for querying and saving records so that codes in services will not be attached to a specific orm or any resource library.
             </li>
         </ul>
     </li>